joegharbi/web-server-benchmarks/README.md

 **Burst Mode Parameters:**
 - `--clients`    : Number of concurrent WebSocket clients (connections) to the server.
 - `--size_kb`    : Size of each WebSocket message sent (in kilobytes).
-- `--bursts`     : Number of messages each client sends in a “burst” (as fast as possible, then waits).
+- `--bursts`     : Number of messages each client sends in a "burst" (as fast as possible, then waits).
 - `--interval`   : Time (in seconds) to wait between each burst of messages.

 **Streaming Mode Parameters:**